Lockerley: Facilities

 In Lockerley there is a village shop, a garage, and a school, Lockerley C of E Primary School.
 The parish church of St John the Evangelist was built in 1890.
 There is also a Baptist chapel.

 History

 Lockerley Camp is an Iron Age hillfort just to the East of Lockerley.

-The site of a Saxon chapel lies within the churchyard of St John the Evangelist.
+The settlement, from the Old English lōcere lēah (a keeper's clearing), probably started as a woodland clearing from the 600s specifically for keeping pigs.
+By the time of the Domesday Book in 1086, the chapel at Lockerley was one of six nearby that paid customary dues to the minster at Mottisfont.
+The site of this Saxon chapel now lies within the churchyard of St John the Evangelist.

 Lockerley Hall was built by wealthy merchant Frederick Dalgety in the 19th century and it was used to house soldiers during the First World War.
 In the Second World War, Lockerley was the site of a huge storehouse for the US Army prior to the Invasion of Europe, established in October 1943 and largely obsolete by October 1944 by which time supplies were being sent direct to France.
 The depot was just outside Dunbridge station and comprised 15 miles of sidings and 134 covered sheds.